manan3101/FinanceIQ/README.md

    streamlit run main.py
    ```

-Project Workflow
+# Project Workflow

 This project operates in two main phases:

-Phase 1: Creating Knowledge Base
+## Phase 1: Creating Knowledge Base

-Data Extraction from URL:
+1. **Data Extraction from URL**:

-User provides a URL.
+   - User provides a URL.
-The project utilizes UnstructuredURLLoader() to load and extract data from the provided URL article.
+   - The project utilizes `UnstructuredURLLoader()` to load and extract data from the provided URL article.
-The loaded data is then prepared for further processing.
+   - The loaded data is then prepared for further processing.

-Text Chunking:
+2. **Text Chunking**:

-The loaded data is split into manageable chunks using split_documents().
+   - The loaded data is split into manageable chunks using `split_documents()`.
-This step breaks down the text into smaller sections, facilitating efficient processing.
+   - This step breaks down the text into smaller sections, facilitating efficient processing.

-Embedding Generation:
+3. **Embedding Generation**:

-Embeddings are created for all the text chunks using OpenAIEmbeddings().
+   - Embeddings are created for all the text chunks using `OpenAIEmbeddings()`.
-Embeddings capture the semantic representations of the text, enabling meaningful analysis.
+   - Embeddings capture the semantic representations of the text, enabling meaningful analysis.

-Vector Database Creation:
+4. **Vector Database Creation**:

-A vector database is constructed using FAISS.
+   - A vector database is constructed using `FAISS`.
-This database indexes the embeddings of the text chunks, allowing for fast and effective retrieval of relevant information.
+   - This database indexes the embeddings of the text chunks, allowing for fast and effective retrieval of relevant information.

+By completing these steps, the project establishes a robust knowledge base from the provided URL articles.
+This knowledge base serves as the foundation for the subsequent phase of the project.